groonga/groonga/doc/source/reference/commands/column_create.rst

        that enables zlib support.

        Compression by zlib is higher space efficiency than compression by LZ4.
-But Compression by zlib is slower than compression by LZ4.
+But compression by zlib is slower than compression by LZ4.

        This flag is available only for ``COLUMN_SCALAR`` and